Beteiligungsplattform für partizipative und strategische Stadtplanung.

 https://www.iksr.org/fileadmin/user_upload/Dokumente_en/Brochures/FRMP_2015.pdf

-- Real Estate Basel-Stadt
+- Immobilien Basel-Stadt

-- S AM Swiss Museum of Architecture
+- S AM Schweizerisches Museum für Architektur

 - Kühne Wicki Future Stuff